GregePorter/RIS-quickstart/README.md

 If you run

-`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python output-file-r.R`
+`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python output-file-python.py`

 then you'll get an error saying: